ws-rush/vite-workshop/src/content/library-mode.md

 ## External Dependencies

+If imported any code from third-party library vite will include all of this function source in our code.
 You don't necessarily want to include Svelte or React or Vue with your library as the consuming application has likely specified its own version of these dependencies.

 We can define what _not_ to include using `rollupOptions.external`: